singh-man/books/designPattern/030_dp_behavioral.md

 An email object can have various states, all of which will change how the object handles different functions.
 If the state is "not sent" then the call to send() is going to send the message while a call to recallMessage() will either throw an error or do nothing.
 However, if the state is "sent" then the call to send() would either throw an error or do nothing while the call to recallMessage() would attempt to send a recall notification to recipients.
 To avoid conditional statements in most or all methods there would be multiple state objects that handle the implementation with respect to their particular state.
 The calls within the Email object would then be delegated down to the appropriate state object for handling.

-The state pattern is a behavioral object design pattern.
-The idea behind the state pattern is for an object to change its behavior depending on its state.
-In the state pattern, we have a Context class, and this class has a State reference to a Concrete State instance.
-The State interface declares particular methods that represent the behaviors of a particular state.
-Concrete States implement these behaviors.
-By changing a Context's Concrete State, we change its behavior.
-In essence, in the state pattern, a class (the Context) is supposed to behave like different classes depending on its state.
 The state pattern avoids the use of switch and if statements to change behavior.

 Lets look at an example of the state pattern.
 First off, We'll define the EmotionalState interface.
 It declares two methods, sayHello() and sayGoodbye().